hskye79/medicalhumanitiesmusic-2025-2/seong-taehyun.md

 Composer: Ludwig van Beethoven (1770–1827)

 Context in the Work: This piece is featured in the film's climax, [when King George VI ("Bertie") delivers a crucial radio address to the nation at the immediate onset of World War II](https://youtu.be/PPLIw64rLJc?si=1vMZiqmAM2e5Rrx-).
 He suffered from a severe stammer (speech impediment) his entire life, making this speech his greatest personal challenge.
-(Link to scene)

 Reflection on How the Music Portrays the Disability: